remix-run/remix/docs/guides/migrating-cra.md

 While we've done our best to provide a comprehensive migration guide, it's important to note that we built Remix from the ground up with a few key principles that differ significantly from how many React apps are currently built.
 While your app will likely run at this point, as you dig through our docs and explore our APIs, we think you'll be able to drastically reduce the complexity of your code and improve the end user experience of your app.
 It might take a bit of time to get there, but you can eat that elephant one bite at a time. 🐘

 Now then, go off and Remix your CRA app.
 We think you'll like what you build along the way! 💿

+- TODO: Add links to other docs that would help

+/pages/philosophy